Efficiently structure scraped data into data frames using Python, and learn strategies for scaling your web scraping efforts.

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Now that we've got all that data, let's put it into a data frame.
-And that's not really pretty easy.
-We can say books is pd.dataframe and we'll make it from a little dictionary where we'll say the titles column is our titles up there and our prices is our prices up there.
+And that's not really very easy.
+We can say books is pd.
+DataFrame and we'll make it from a little dictionary where we'll say the "Title" column is our titles from above, and the "Price" column is our prices from above.

 Okay.
-Now we do all kinds of work like finding the cheapest one, sort them by price, all kinds of things we could do.
-Now what we want to do next is right now we only have the first page but there are 50 pages.
+Now we can do all kinds of work like finding the cheapest one or sorting them by price, all kinds of things we could do.
+Now what we want to do next is, right now we only have the first page, but there are 50 pages.

-There are overall a thousand results and we're only looking right now at pages at results 41 to 60.
+There are a total of 1,000 results, and we're currently looking at results 41 to 60.
 How can we scrape all of them?
 We'll start exploring that in the next video.